Hope School and College SEN Information Report (Local Offer)

-Initially, if you have concerns about the SEN provision your son/daughter is receiving you should contact the school.
+Initially, if you have concerns about the SEN provision your child is receiving you should contact school/college 01942 824150.

 Depending on the complaint being made we will direct you to the appropriate person.
-The school has a Complaints Procedure should parents require it and this can be obtained from the school.
+We have a Complaints Procedure should parents/carers require it, and this can be obtained from the main office.

 Wigan Council have a Local Offer which is a directory of services they offer across the borough.
 This can be accessed at www.wigan.gov.uk